timberkerkvliet/seizento/README.md

 ]
 ```

+We are using the `expression` endpoint, but the data we are submitting is just a literal (array) value.
+If we get the evaluation of the expression by a `GET` request on `/evaluation/products`,
+we get exactly the same data back.

-Now suppose that someone else needs the data in the form of a map from product names to stock.
+Now for something more interesting, suppose that someone else needs the data in the form of a map from product names to stock.
 Suppose that by a GET request to  `/schema/stock` we find that a schema is defined as follows:

 ```